Up to 90% of a project manager’s time is spent communicating and a significant portion of that time should be spent gathering information from others.

 Then get consensus on the outcomes and the agenda.
 Review ground rules for the inquiry.
 Make modifications, as needed, based on group needs.
 Now you’re ready to start.

-There are two steps in the inquire phase and you’ll cycle through these as you move from one question to the next.
+There are two steps in the inquiry phase and you’ll cycle through these as you move from one question to the next.

 Listen carefully to the response.
 Do you understand what the person means?
 Check your understanding by probing for clarification.
 Check your assumptions with the other person.
 Do not challenge or disagree with what the person is telling you.
 This is an inquiry, not an inquisition.
 Your purpose is to understand the other person’s point of view, not to debate it.